davidsneighbour/kollitsch.dev/content/gohugo/_index.md

       overviewLabel: "All components"
 ---

-[I am the creator](https://www.youtube.com/watch?v=r2Xhlb0bRXg) of a bunch of [GoHugo](https://gohugo.io) modules that you can use to perfect your projects.
+[I am the creator](https://www.youtube.com/watch?v=r2Xhlb0bRXg) of a bunch of [GoHugo](https://gohugo.io) modules that you can use to optimize your projects.